brechtm/rinohtype/doc/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Rinohtype can be used as a Python library to generate PDF documents.
 Just like
-with ``rinoh`` and the Sphinx builder, you can select which document template
+with :program:`rinoh` and the Sphinx builder, you can select which document
-and style sheet to use.
+template and style sheet to use.

 Additionally, you need to supply a document tree.
 This document tree can be
 parsed from a structured document format such as reStructuredText by using one